andrewdavidmackenzie/flow/docs/running/flowc.md

 * If it's a file then it attempts to load the root flow from that file

 ### `flow_args`
-If a flow directory or filename is supplied, then any files after that are assumed to be command line arguments for the flow itself.
-When it starts executing it can retrieve the value of these parameters using functions in the run-time.
+If a flow directory or filename is supplied for `source_url`, then any arguments after that are assumed to be arguments for the flow itself.
+When it starts executing it can retrieve the value of these parameters using `context functions`.